- Learning for Dynamics and Control

 ABOUT ME

-I can be reached through email at ess239 at cornell dot edu, and I have public Google Scholar and LinkedIn profiles.
+I can be reached through email at shekhe at seas dot upenn dot edu, and I have public Google Scholar and LinkedIn profiles.

 EDUCATION